 I spoke to my wife MA about divorce and naturally she was devastated.
 It was very painful to see how much of a shock she got when I told her that I loved somebody else.
 She was completely shattered and kept on crying for days at end.
 Eventually she accepted the idea of another woman in my life and begged me not to divorce her and let her stay married to me.
 I am a rich man and can quite easily afford to keep two wives in two separate homes.
 But JL is adamant.
 She has threatened to walk out of my life if I don’t divorce MA within three months.
 I am in a quandary now.
 I love JL and don’t want to lose her.
 At the same time, I don’t feel happy divorcing MA because of no fault of her own.
 What should I do?

-Let us start by saying that you are being quite selfish and self-centered in this whole episode.
+Let me start by saying that you are being quite selfish and self-centered in this whole episode.
 All you are thinking of is yourself, your love and your happiness.
 You are not giving much consideration to the other people involved who would be dramatically and negatively affected by this action of yours, meaning your wife and children.

 MA has given you ten of the best years of her life.
 She has given you two children.
 She has been a good wife to you and a good mother to your children.
-Do you honestly believe she deserves what you are planning to do with her?
+Do you honestly believe she deserves what you are planning to do to her?
 What would be her future after that?
 What would she go through emotionally?
 How many suitors would she find being divorced and a mother of two?
 She is already shattered and heart-broken.

 And what about your children?
 Right now they have a happy and complete family.
 They come home to loving and caring parents – parents that are in the same house.
 Imagine what would their reaction be when their parents split up and start living in separate homes?
 How would they feel alternating their days living with their mother and father separately?
 How would they take it?
 They are quite young and the divorce of their parents is no doubt going to have a devastating effect on them.
 Instantly they would go from a complete home to a broken home.
-It most probably would affect them for years to come if not their entire life.
+It most probably would affect them for years to come, if not their entire life.
 Are you ready to make your children go through all that?

 Has JL met your children?
 Have you seen how she is with them?
 What guarantee do you have that she would prove to be a good mother to them and a good influence on them when the kids are over at your place?
-What we have gathered from your letter is that JL seems to be a selfish person who is only interested in her happiness and well being without giving two hoots about anyone else.
+What I have gathered from your letter is that JL seems to be a selfish person who is only interested in her happiness and well being without giving two hoots about anyone else.
 If she truly loves you, as she claims, then why is she not willing to be the other wife?
 Why does she want you to divorce your first wife when yours and her religion allow it?
 She seems like a manipulative woman who knows she’s got you wrapped around her little finger and based on that is making demands that are cruel, unjust and would negatively affect your entire family.
 And how do you know that she truly loves you and is not with you because of your position, status, money, etc?
-If she truly loves you as she claims then how can she find it in herself to leave you in three months if you don’t divorce your wife?
+If she truly loves you as she claims then how can she find it in herself to leave you after three months if you don’t divorce your wife?
 That’s not true love.
 That’s manipulation and cold calculation.

 It’s perfectly normal to have feelings for two people at the same time.
 It happens.
 But what you need to ask yourself is that do you really love JL or is it just infatuation or lust?
 Do you really want to spend your whole life with her at the expense of breaking up your marriage and your children’s home?
 And what guarantee do you have that you won’t find being married to JL monotonous and boring after a few years?

-We would advise you to seriously and impartially take stock of the whole situation.
+I would advise you to seriously and impartially take stock of the whole situation.
 Weigh all the pros and cons.
 Consider the lives and happiness of all people involved.
 Do all this before taking any drastic measures.

 I am a 45 years old, single, Polish woman living in Krakow.
 I am writing to you because I have this strong feeling in me that I am a failure, that I have failed in more or less in everything that I attempted in life, be it education, career, relationships or anything else.
 I don’t know why this has happened to me.
 I have worked hard and given it my best but it still never was good enough.
 I never achieved the success which others had.
 People I knew who were younger and junior than me have gone on to better positions in life and I am stuck in the same rut.
 In fact, if anything it feels as if I am going in the opposite direction, from bad to worse.
 I can’t cope with this feeling of being a failure anymore.
 I want to feel that I am a success, that I have achieved something in life but don’t know how.
 When I look at my past, all I see are my failures, nothing else.
 I don’t want to live with these regrets anymore.
 What should I do?
 How can I get rid of this feeling of being a failure in life?